This buffalo wings recipe is so easy to make, and the wings come out of the oven hot, crispy, and delicious.

 The detailed instructions for making this recipe are included in the recipe card below.
 Here are the basic steps:

-- Your first step is to season the wings, spray them with oil, and bake them until they are fully cooked, about 30 minutes at 400°F. (Photos 1-2).
+Your first step is to season the wings, spray them with oil, and bake them until fully cooked, about 30 minutes at 400°F.

-- Now, lower the oven to the "keep warm" setting (170°F) and keep the wings in the oven for 30 more minutes.
-This step will help crisp up the skin.
-(Photo 3).
+Lower the oven to the "keep warm" setting (170°F) and keep the wings in the oven for 30 more minutes.
+This helps crisp up the skin.

-- Ten minutes before pulling the wings out of the oven, mix the melted butter and the hot sauce.
-(Photo 4).
+Ten minutes before pulling the wings out of the oven, mix the melted butter and hot sauce.
+When the wings are ready, dip them in the sauce.
+I use tongs and dip them one by one:

-- Serve with blue cheese dressing for dipping.
-(Photo 6).
+Serve the wings with blue cheese dressing and celery sticks.

 Expert Tips

-- While the wings should be fully cooked after about 30 minutes in a 400°F oven, keeping them in the oven (on the "keep warm" setting) for 30 more minutes makes them wonderfully crispy.
+- The wings will be fully cooked after about 30 minutes in a 400°F oven.
+But keeping them in the oven (on the "keep warm" setting) for 30 more minutes makes them wonderfully crispy.

-- Make sure to mix the buffalo sauce ten minutes before using it.
-If you mix it right before you use it, it will be too thin.
-Mixing it ahead of time allows it to rest and thicken, which means it will better coat the wings.
+- It's important to mix the buffalo sauce ten minutes before using it.
+If you mix it right before using it, it will be too thin.
+Mixing it ahead of time allows it to rest and thicken so that it coats the wings better.

 Recipe FAQs

-I prefer baking, simply because it's so much easier than deep-frying.
-And while deep-frying does make for extra crispy skin, my method of baking the wings and then leaving them in a warm oven for 30 minutes achieves a similar result in the oven.
+I prefer baking because it's easier than deep-frying.
+While deep-frying does make for extra crispy skin, my method of baking the wings and then leaving them in a warm oven for 30 minutes achieves a similar result in the oven.

 There's no need to use flour in this recipe.
 The skin comes out wonderfully crispy thanks to the hot oven temperature and those extra 30 minutes in a warm oven.